 Pros – Spring flowers, tulips season, the Keukenhof festival, fewer tourists, warmer days, shorter lines at museums, great opportunities to get outside for cycling, boat roads and evening drinks.

 Cons – A high chance of rain, cloudy skies and cool evenings.

 Christmas and New Year’s Eve

-- Magical Maastricht – From 29 November to 31 December 2019, the city of Maastricht will be covered in lights and busy with Christmas markets.
+- Magical Maastricht – The city of Maastricht will be covered in lights and busy with Christmas markets.

 - Castle Christmas Fair – A Christmas market held on the grounds of a historic castle in North Holland.

 - Dordrecht Christmas Market – The largest Christmas market in the Netherlands, held in the historic city centre in the small city of Dordrecht.

 - Haarlem Christmas Market – Held over one weekend in December on the Grote Markt Square.

 - Royal Christmas Fair – Ten days of winter activities in The Hague, the most international city in the Netherlands.

 Pros – Christmas markets and winter festivals, fireworks for NYE, possible snow.